Wes1262/RetroNews/readme.md

 > Example: `./archive/anandtech.com/2002-07-19-ATI-`...`-promised/screenshots/2.txt`<br>
 > Example: `./archive/anandtech.com/2002-07-19-ATI-`...`-promised/screenshots/3.htm`<br>

-### 10. Archive the images and other small attachments
+### :books: 10.
+Archive the images and other small attachments

 Download the images from the original site and save them to the `attachments` folder.
 To name such files, use the same pattern previously used to _pathify_ the document title.
 Use names that make sense, and that are easily searchable.